The Complete Illustrated Book of Divination & Prophecy, Walter B. Gibson & Litzka R. Gibson

-In 2002, I moved from my own apartment in Hell’s Kitchen to my then-boyfriend, now-husband's bachelor pad on Perry Street in the West Village.
-A gorgeous studio in a brownstone facing an inner courtyard with a church and garden.
-I had just started an indie record label and we happily ate lobster on the floor.
-As die-hard young New Yorkers we didn’t have space for a dining table and opted for cooler furniture instead.
+In 2002, I moved from my own apartment in Hell’s Kitchen into my then-boyfriend, now-husband's bachelor pad on Perry Street in the West Village.
+The apartment was a gorgeous studio in a brownstone facing an inner courtyard with a church and garden.
+I had just started an indie record label (Audika Records) and we happily ate lobster on the floor.
+As die-hard, young New Yorkers we didn’t have space for a dining table so we opted for cooler memories instead.

-The neighborhood of the West Village played a huge role in the budding innocences of our romance, even the crumbling bodega on West 4th still carries warm memories for us today.
-But one of our favorite spots to visit was Left Bank Books, on West 4th and xxxx.
-Markus, a writer and fierce collector of first editions, could never walk past it without going in - which meant we were there OFTEN.
+One of our favorite spots to visit was LEFT BANK BOOKS, on West 4th between Bank Street and 12th Street.
+Markus, a writer and fierce collector of first editions, could never walk past it without going in - which meant we were there often.

 Over the years, watching the struggle of all the independent shops in the village, like Kim’s Video, Geminola and the African collectables shop was difficult.
 Why couldn’t these awesome pillars of the neighborhood stay in their spaces?
 We needed them!

 LEFT BANK BOOKS was one that had to move several times, but every time it closed its doors, we were always so thankful to see it pop up again soon after, in a new spot still in the West Village locale.
 Eventually, as with many other businesses in the neighborhood, fraught with raising rents and the internet, in 2016 Left Bank closed its doors.
 But then...

 Ian Fleming, James Bond First Edition Series